particle-iot/docs/src/content/datasheets/accessories/gen3-accessories.md

 ## PoE (Power over Ethernet)

 ![PoE Board](/assets/images/poe-main.jpg)

+**The PoE adapter is discontinued and no longer available for sale.
+Existing PoE adapters will continue to work.**

 The PoE (Power over Ethernet) adapter for the Ethernet FeatherWing plugs into the Ethernet side of the FeatherWing.